Jkalio52/reddit-client/README.md

 ### Project Requirements
 * Build the application using React and Redux
+    *  Build the application using React and Redux
     *  Version control your application with Git and host the repository on GitHub
     *  Use a project management tool (GitHub Projects, Trello, etc.) to plan your work